zbluebugz/facebook-clean-my-feeds/uBO-sponsored-filter/ReadMe.md

 - If non-sponsored posts also have the pink border, then the rule needs to be "_tightened_" up - look for the 6 numbers in this format __(##|##|##|##|##|##)__ and remove the first number, save, reload FB, check again.
 If non-sponsored posts still being marked, remove the last number and try again.
 Repeat one more time for first and last, until the middle 2 numbers remain.
 When done, follow the previous step in updating the rule.

 #### Last updated ####
-2022-10-19
+2022-10-21:
+- Updated News Feed sponsored detection code
+2022-10-19:
-- Updated Sponsored detection code
+- Updated News Feed Sponsored detection code
 - Disabled Suggested detection code - too many false-positive hits.
 Waiting for FB to give me some suggestions (in news feed).